How common is kidney cancer?

 There is strong evidence that consuming up to two alcoholic drinks a day lowers the risk of developing kidney cancer.
 However, alcohol increases the risk of six common cancers and other diseases.

 Scientists think that alcohol can directly damage DNA, increasing our risk of cancer.
 That’s why we advise not drinking alcohol at all.
-If you choose to drink, have no more than seven drinks a week, spread over at least three days.
+If you choose to drink, have no more than 14 units a week, spread over at least three days.
 Visit our alcohol and cancer prevention page to learn more.

 Visit NHS Choices to find out about the symptoms and treatments of kidney cancer.